- From the PEARS homepage, hover the cursor over the Track menu and click Program Activities:

 ✓ TIP:

-By default, your Program Activity list shows records that you have created in the current reporting year.
-Click the Filter button to filter for other records.
+By default, your Program Activity list shows records that you have created in the current reporting period.
+Use the filter dropdowns (Reporting Period, Program Areas, Created by, etc.) to filter for another set of records.

 ✓ TIP: